Skip to Content

 Indeed, I want to check if they’re still specific, measurable, attainable, relevant, and time and if I’m working towards them.

-Undoubtedly, it helps me tremendously to stay on track, be laser focus, and avoid any distractions.
+Undoubtedly, it helps me tremendously to stay on track, be laser-focused, and avoid any distractions.

-Next, I set weekly goals (again, based on the braindump and Eisenhower matrix), break them down into daily tasks, and list down all action steps.
+Next, I set weekly goals (again, based on the brain dump and priority matrix), break them down into daily tasks, and list down all action steps.

 Time Your Tasks